PetroShevchenko/tslogger/README.md

 ## Build

-Note: The compilation has been tested only on Ubuntu Linux
+*Note: The compilation has been tested only on Ubuntu Linux*

-To build the project launch the following command in the command prompt:
+To build the project launch the following commands in the command prompt:
 ~~~
 user@host:~/tslogger$ mkdir build && cd build
 user@host:~/tslogger/build$ cmake ..